 Confirmation is the rite in which we express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop.
 At confirmation, we “confirm” the baptismal vows that were made on our behalf by parents, godparents, and church members.
 Confirmation is open to all who have been baptized.
 Like baptism, it cannot be repeated.

 Confirmation classes are typically held February – March at All Saints Church and are open to students currently in 7th – 12th grades who have been baptized.
+Classes for 2020: March 1, 8, 15, and 29.
+Please contact Mark Gottwald.
 We strongly encourage participants to attend all of the Sunday confirmation classes, which use a greatly condensed and concentration curriculum.
 In conjunction with the class, the following activities are strongly encouraged: